Anime: Japan’s Unique Animation Art Form

 Cityscape of Shinbashi area viewing street

-Animated films and anime in general has a wide following though.
+Animated films and anime in general have a wide following though.
 There are entire streets dedicated to anime and manga where fans from around the world can experience their favorite shows up close and personal.
-Groups of fans can even be seen reading manga, comics or graphic novels originating in Japan, in a community setting.
+Groups of fans can even be seen reading manga, comics, or graphic novels originating in Japan, in a community setting.
 Anime and manga have made an immense impact in connecting people from around the world.
-According to The Wall Street Journal, Japanese was the fastest growing language in the US and the UK.
-Anime has such a profound impact on todays youth that new Japanese learners consist of 13-17 year old’s.
+According to The Wall Street Journal, Japanese is the fastest-growing language in the US and the UK.
+Anime has such a profound impact on today’s youth that new Japanese learners consist of 13-17-year-olds.

 Museums